-Small business owners can typically deduct their insurance premiums as a business expense that’s deducted from your taxable income, if the policies serve a business purpose.
+Small business owners can typically deduct their company car insurance premiums as a business expense that’s deducted from your taxable income, if the policies serve a business purpose.
 A tax professional can help you determine which types of insurance premiums you can deduct on your tax return.

 If a client is injured at your workplace, it could result in an expensive lawsuit.
 If you operate your business out of your home, it’s unlikely that your renter’s or homeowner’s insurance would cover this.

 General liability insurance gives you financial protection from such third-party accidents.

 Commercial property insurance offers financial protection for your workspace and its contents, and is often required by landlords to sign a lease.
 If you own or rent a workspace, or if you have expensive equipment, inventory, and other business assets, commercial property insurance would help pay for the repair or replacement if your business property is stolen, damaged, or destroyed.